Programs at the Annual Meeting & Travel Award Review

 - Education Initiative Forums, with speakers chosen from submitted education abstracts

-- Table Talks (and resources) at Educational Resources/MAC booth
+- Table Talks (and resources) at Roundtable Central

 Participation in Vision & Change Activities

-- EdComm lists as one of the strategies it uses to achieve its goals participation in HHMI-AAAS-NSF meetings (and other meetings) about science education when invited to do so.
+- EdComm participates in HHMI-AAAS-NSF meetings (and other meetings) about science education when invited to do so.

 - The goal of Vision and Change is to promote effective change in undergraduate biology education.
 One particularly relevant recommendation from a 2013 meeting was that professional societies need to be more involved in promoting Vision and Change principles within their societies.
 Another was that professional societies should consider working together more to achieve undergraduate education reform.
-Currently, representatives from more than 20 professional societies are planning how they can work together more and help move reform forward with a collective voice.
+Currently, representatives from numerous life science professional societies share ideas and collaborate through the Professional Societies Alliance for Life Science Education (PSALSE).

 Participation in/Administration of Online CV Review for ASCB Members

-- EdComm member Michael Wolyniak is coordinating the matching of reviewers with members who want assistance with documents.
+- EdComm member Jennifer Hood-DeGrenier is coordinating the matching of reviewers with members who want assistance with documents.